guildai/guild.ai/pages/docs/tutorials/training-and-prediction-with-cloudml.md

 guild compare
 ```

+This command starts Guild Compare, which is a spreadsheet-like
+application that displays run details.
+You can view run status,
+duration (time), accuracy, loss, and hyperparameters.
+We'll learn more
+about hyperparameters later in this tutorial.

-Note the accuracy for the two runs --- they should be very
+In Guild Compare, note the accuracy for the two runs --- they should
-similar.
-We'd expect this because we trained the same model with the
+be similar.
+We'd expect this because we trained the same model with
-same flags and data --- the only difference between the runs is where
+the same flags and data.
+The only difference between the runs is where
 the training occurred!

-To exit Guild Compare, press ``q``.
+To exit Guild Compare, press ``q`` (quit).

 !!! note
-    As with Guild View, Guild Compare will not exit until you
+    As with the [](cmd:view) command, [](cmd:compare) will not exit
-    explicitly stop it.
-If you want to keep it running, start the
+    until you explicitly stop it.
+If you want to keep it running,
-    command in a [](alias:separate-console) and press ``r`` (for
+    start the command in a [](alias:separate-console) and press ``r``
-    refresh) whenever you want to update the display with the latest
+    (refresh) when you want to update the display with the latest run
-    run status.
+    status.

     For a complete list of commands supported by Guild Compare, press
     ``?`` while it's running.